Student Deadline to SGS:

 The Open Scholarship is awarded to an applicant who has a degree from a Canadian university and is pursuing graduate studies in any discipline, within Canada or elsewhere.
 The Mackenzie King Board receives approximately 80 nominations annually from all universities to award one scholarship of approximately $8,500 (value is subject to change).

-Due to the competitive nature of these awards and the number of potentially eligible University of Toronto students/alumni, individuals who apply through U of T must meet
+Due to the highly competitive nature of these awards and the number of potentially eligible University of Toronto students/alumni, individuals who apply through U of T must meet

 all of the following criteria at the time of application: